anandu06dev/ng4StarterKit/README.md

 **» CQRS in Angular**<br/>

-Promoting CQRS and data persistence in the frontend by using the HTML5 IndexedDB object store means a distinction between the read side and the write side into separate models within a bounded context and interrogating with a scoped database transaction system.
-A simplified meta model of a widespread CQRS architecture serves as the basis:
+Applying CQRS and data persistence in the frontend by using the HTML5 IndexedDB means segregating the read side and the write side into separate models within a bounded context and operating inside one database transaction scope.
+A simple meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

-Version 1: Two data stores were set up, one for the write side and the other for the read side.
-Typically state changes on the write side are synchronized with its equivalent on the read side.
+In the first version, two data stores are used, one for the write side and one for the read side.
+In the second version, only one data store processes the write side and the read side inside one database transaction scope.
+Typically state changes on the write side are synchronized with the read side.
 This process are called projection.
-Projection could be leveraged in different ways.
-The most commonly used approach is an event system.
+A projection can be leveraged in different ways and layers.
+The most commonly used approach is a event-based projection.

-Version 2: Only one data store manages the write side and the read side at a time within one transaction scope.
-This option is the only option available, if using the HTML5 IndexedDB as data persistence layer.
-Even though there is only one physical database available in the frontend, we could have more than one database schema or store with IndexedDB.
-The projection mechanism is similar to the two-store-solution, but in some cases it is not necessary.

 In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture is the read side.
-Based on these criteria, we are facing the following limitations with regards to Angular:
+Based on these criteria, we are facing the following limitations with regards to Angular and the HTML5 IndexedDB:

-- Events: No native database events are supported by the HTML5 IndexedDB.
+- Events: No native database events are supported.
-- Reactivity: No reactive state management on the read side possible with the HTML5 IndexedDB.
+- Reactivity: No reactive state management possible.
-- Consistency: Only one database transaction scope within the web browser.
+- Consistency: Only one database transaction scope.
-- Round trips: No HTTP request cycles upon user events (Queries).
+- Round trips: No HTTP request cycles upon user events.
-- No native support for complex queries like SQL <br/>
+- Query: No native support for complex queries<br/>

 The default change detection mechanism in Angular allows us to be reactive on state changes.
-Not every time we need to deal with reactive state management and could request the read model directly from the view layer by user events.
+Not every time we need to deal with reactive state mutations and could request the read model directly from the view layer through user events.
-However, if we need to keep shared state in sync, we could add a custom event system.
 Unfortunately, the HTML5 IndexedDB is not able to provide us a notifications when state changes.

-**» Creating Read Models out of Write Models**<br/>
+**» Projection through Entities**<br/>

 Aggregate entities can provide the data for read model objects.
 Adding factory methods to return read models, or even a separate read model repository ... @TODO [text]